parkingTurkeys/resurrecting-resurrect/README.md

 # resurrecting resurrect
 this is a functional version of the static resurrect forums formerly hosted at [resurrect.cx](resurrect.cx).

+check it out at [resurrect.p-t.hackclub.app](resurrect.p-t.hackclub.app)! this may be down b/c i am stupid and can't figure out systemd or whatever.

 ## what is[n't] finished:
 - [ ] the archive
     - [x] viewing old categories